grbeno/grbeno.github.io/pages/dj_deployment.md

 providers = ["node", "python"]
 ```

+Finally, deploy the project using the button on the dashboard.

 ### Deploying to Heroku

-Create an account on Heroku
+Create an account on [Heroku](https://www.heroku.com/)

 Install **Heroku CLI**
 ```